Recovery Suite · Manual Therapy

 Proprioceptive neuromuscular facilitation (PNF) is a clinical stretching protocol where the therapist guides the member through a contract-relax cycle at the edge of the joint's range.
 The member contracts the target muscle against the therapist's resistance for 5 to 7 seconds; the therapist holds the position; the member relaxes; the therapist deepens the stretch into the newly available range.
 The protocol exploits the neuromuscular system's reflex to unlock range that passive stretching alone cannot reach.

 This is the technique physical therapists and sports medicine clinicians use.
-It is not the assisted-stretch class-pack format Stretch Zone and similar chains run, which is a useful general-mobility offering but not the same clinical work.
+It is not the assisted-stretch class-pack format that flexology studios run, which is a useful general-mobility offering but not the same clinical work.

 When members book it